 To learn the art of programming in Java, it is important to first learn the rules and then learn when to break them!

 And this is important because Java is one of the most popular programming languages in the world as it can be used to design customized applications for a variety of purposes.
 According to the TIOBE Index for June 2022, Java is still among the top programming languages.
 Keeping this in mind, if you want to learn Java, there are many books available in the market (for programmers at all stages of learning).
 In this article, we have compiled the best books for Java, both for ranked amateurs and programming whiz kids!!!
 Each of these books is extremely popular so it is up to you to choose the ones you like according to your learning sensibilities.
 So without further ado, let’s check out the hand-picked list of best books to learn Java.

-First, let’s start simple and focus on the best Java books for beginners, and then we will move on to more complicated books for Experts!
+First, let’s start simple and focus on the best Java books for beginners, and then we will move on to the more complicated best books of Java for Experts!
 One of the most popular and essential languages, Java helps programmers to develop amazing web, mobile, enterprise, and other applications.
-So, here at Geeksforgeeks, we have introduced a Master Java Programming – Complete Beginner to Advanced course, where beginners can learn the basics of Java without any hassle and advanced students can leverage their existing skill to next level.
+So, here at Geeksforgeeks, we have introduced a Master Java Programming – Complete Beginner to Advanced course, where beginners can learn the basics of Java without any hassle, and advanced students can leverage their existing skills to the next level.
 Now, back to the point, here’s the list of best books to learn Java for beginners and experts:

 1. Beginning Programming with Java For Dummies (5th Edition)